Current Projects

 We also asked her the same questions we give to each of our new dancers, and here are her answers:

+GD: How did you get into storytelling?
 LHS: I was the kid who begged my grandparents to tell me stories.
 They inadvertently ignited my love for storytelling with folk tales, fairy tales, folk songs, and true stories from their lives.
 As an adult, I attended a storytelling festival in my hometown, and I was hooked.

+GD: What appeals to you the most about stories and storytelling?
 LHS: Stories contain those universal experiences that we can all relate to, and they speak to us in different ways.
 It’s a means of tapping into those shared experiences that draw us closer together and help us embrace our humanity.

+GD: What do you do in ‘real life’?
 LHS: I work for American Rivers, where I remove obsolete dams to restore rivers for the benefit of people and nature.

+GD: Other than storytelling, what do you do for fun?
 LHS: I love to read, cook, and create wearable art.
 I also sing in the East Shore Chorale and play the guitar.

+GD: What excites you most about working with Geeksdanz?
 LHS: Dance was a major part of my life from age 5 until after college.
 What could possibly be better than combining dance with storytelling?